 The H-1B nonimmigrant category has a lot of ever-changing regulations that applicants and employers must be aware of.
 Knowing the details of your status will help you make the most of it and guard against job termination, visa denial, and violation of immigration and labor laws.
 This is why it is important to work with an immigration attorney throughout the process.

-Here at Immi-USA, we have a team of highly experienced H-1B attorneys who have helped thousands of qualified individuals obtain their visas.
-For any questions regarding the visa application process, H-1B jobs, and H-1B the green card application process, our attorneys will help you through every step of the process.
-Get in touch and schedule a consultation with our H-1B lawyers today by filling this contact form.
+VisaNation’s team of highly experienced H-1B attorneys who have helped thousands of qualified individuals obtain their visas.
+For any questions regarding the visa application process, H-1B jobs, and H-1B the green card application process, VisaNation Law Group’s attorneys will help you through every step of the process.
+Get in touch and schedule a consultation with an H-1B lawyers today by filling this contact form.